bmcmahen/portfolio/content/blog/why-i-choose-emotion/index.md

 This passes the styles defined in our example to the `Button` element and composes the styles for us, applying the custom margin.

+#### Both are great, but I choose Emotion

-To conclude, Styled-components is a wonderful tool and combined with something like [styled-system](https://github.com/styled-system/styled-system) you can get the benefits of functional style css which can alleviate some of the naming issues.
-But I've found that using the `css` prop, especially with typescript, reduces the need for something like styled-system, and generally provides the most flexible means of writing your styles in Javascript.
+Styled-components is a wonderful tool and combined with something like [styled-system](https://github.com/styled-system/styled-system) you can get the benefits of functional style css which can alleviate some of the naming issues.
+But I've found that using the `css` prop, especially with typescript, reduces the need for something like styled-system and generally provides the most flexible means of writing your styles in Javascript.